aws/aws-sam-cli-app-templates/dotnet6/hello-pt/{{cookiecutter.project_name}}/README.md

 # {{ cookiecutter.project_name }}

-Congratulations, you have just created a Serverless "Hello World" application using the AWS Serverless Application Model (AWS SAM) for the `dotnet6` runtime, and options to bootstrap it with [**AWS Lambda Powertools for .NET**](https://awslabs.github.io/aws-lambda-powertools-dotnet/) (Lambda Powertools) utilities for Logging, Tracing and Metrics.
+Congratulations, you have just created a Serverless "Hello World" application using the AWS Serverless Application Model (AWS SAM) for the `dotnet6` runtime, and options to bootstrap it with [**AWS Lambda Powertools for .NET**](https://awslabs.github.io/aws-lambda-powertools-dotnet/) (Powertools) utilities for Logging, Tracing and Metrics.

-Lambda Powertools is a suite of utilities for AWS Lambda functions to simplify implementation of serverless observability best practices such as tracing, structured logging, and custom metrics.
+Powertools is a developer toolkit to implement Serverless best practices and increase developer velocity.

-## Lambda Powertools features
+## Powertools features

-Lambda Powertools provides three core utilities:
+Powertools provides three core utilities:

-* **[Logging](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/logging/)** - provides a custom logger class that outputs structured JSON.
-It allows you to pass in strings or more complex objects, and will take care of serializing the log output.
-Common use cases—such as logging the Lambda event payload and capturing cold start information—are handled for you, including appending custom keys to the logger at anytime.
+* **[Tracing](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/tracer/)** - Decorators and utilities to trace Lambda function handlers, and both synchronous and asynchronous functions

-* **[Metrics](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/metrics/)** - makes collecting custom metrics from your application simple, without the need to make synchronous requests to external systems.
-This functionality is powered by [Amazon CloudWatch Embedded Metric Format (EMF)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html), which allows for capturing metrics asynchronously.
+* **[Logging](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/logger/)** - Structured logging made easier, and decorator to enrich structured logging with key Lambda context details

-* **[Tracing](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/tracing/)** - provides a simple way to send traces from functions to AWS X-Ray to provide visibility into function calls, interactions with other AWS services, or external HTTP requests.
-Annotations can easily be added to traces to allow filtering traces based on key information.
-For example, when using Tracer, a ColdStart annotation is created for you so you can easily group and analyze traces where there was an initialization overhead.
+* **[Metrics](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/metrics/)** - Custom Metrics created asynchronously via CloudWatch Embedded Metric Format (EMF)

-Visit the [documentation](https://awslabs.github.io/aws-lambda-powertools-dotnet/) for more information.
+Find the complete project's [documentation here](https://awslabs.github.io/aws-lambda-powertools-dotnet/).

-### Installing Lambda Powertools for .NET
+### Installing AWS Lambda Powertools for .NET

-Lambda Powertools utilities are available as NuGet packages.
+Powertools utilities are available as NuGet packages.
 You can install the packages from the NuGet gallery or from within the Visual Studio IDE.
 Search `AWS.Lambda.Powertools*` to see various utilities available.
 Powertools is available on NuGet.

 * [AWS.Lambda.Powertools.Logging](https://www.nuget.org/packages?q=AWS.Lambda.Powertools.Logging):